Day of the Dead in Mexico: A Colorful, Unique, and Stunning Celebration of Life and Death

-Day of the Dead is a Mexican holiday used to pay tribute to loved ones who have passed away.
+The Day of the Dead in Mexico is a holiday used to pay tribute to loved ones who have passed away.
 This colorful holiday incorporates many different motifs.
-Here’s a look a the different Day of the Day symbols and their meanings.
+Here’s a look at the different Day of the Dead symbols and their meanings.

 Editor’s Note: This is a guest post by Dani Ramos.
 Dani is a travel blogger and content creator from Mexico City.
 She traveled the world extensively while writing for her blog, No Hurry to Get Home, before deciding to move back to her hometown.